 HIV Outcomes Italy consists of the following members:

-- Professor Antonella d’Arminio Monforte – University of Milan
+- Prof. Antonella d’Arminio Monforte, University of Milan

-- Antonio Di Biagio – Italian Ministry of Health
+- Prof. Antonio Di Biagio, Italian Ministry of Health

-- Claudio Mastroianni – Sapienza University of Rome
+- Prof. Claudio Mastroianni, Sapienza University of Rome

-- Giovanni Guaraldi – University of Modena and Reggio Emilia
+- Prof. Giovanni Guaraldi, University of Modena and Reggio Emilia

 Activities & Milestones

-HIV Outcomes Italy was launched in 2020 in partnership with The Bridge Foundation, with the aim to raise awareness among national policymakers, MPs and other relevant stakeholders on the existing challenges of living with HIV.
+HIV Outcomes Italy was launched in 2020 in partnership with The Bridge Foundation, with the aim of raising awareness among national policymakers, MPs and other relevant stakeholders on the existing challenges of living with HIV.
 The ultimate goal is to work towards the implementation of HIV Outcomes’ Europe recommendations and vision at national level.

 November – December 2021

-Presentation of the final report ‘Proposals for an integrated approach to health in people living with HIV: HIV Outcomes Italy’ to Members of the Italian Parliament as well as Members of the European Parliament, and dissemination of the report at the Conference of Regions and Autonomous Provinces.
+The final report ‘Proposals for an integrated approach to health in people living with HIV: HIV Outcomes Italy’ was shared with Members of the Italian Parliament and Members of the European Parliament, as well as at the Conference of Regions and Autonomous Provinces.

 July – October 2021

-Analysis of the input received from the Delphi questionnaire and draft of the final report in Italian.
+The input received from the Delphi questionnaire was analysed and a final report was drafted in Italian.